-Are you familiar with the latest technology in the legal field?
+5. Are you familiar with the latest technology in the legal industry?

-There are new developments being made every single day in the legal career.
-This new technology, such as e-discovery, has changed the way that most law firms operate.
-If you do know how to use the latest technology, tell the interviewer.
-If you are not familiar with this technology, do not lie and say that you are.
-You can say, however, that you are eager to learn and have always been very adept at learning new technology.
+There are new developments being made every single day in the legal field.
+Technology, such as e-discovery and AI, is changing the way that most law firms operate.
+If you do know how to use the latest technology in your area of law, tell the interviewer.
+If you are not familiar with a specific paralegal software application, do not lie and say that you are.
+However, you can say that you are eager to learn and have always been very adept at learning new technology.

-You will often be working under tight deadlines, no matter what type of firm you want to work for.
-Use this paralegal interview question to talk about an opportunity that allowed you to use your organizational, research, and analysis skills in order to help a previous employer.
+You will often be working under tight deadlines, no matter what type of practice you work in.
+This is one of those paralegal interview questions to find out how well you work under pressure.
+Use it to talk about an opportunity that allowed you to use your organizational, research, and analysis skills in order to help a previous employer.
 Remember, this does not necessarily have to be directly connected to the paralegal field.
-If you have worked other jobs, there is likely to be a relevant situation which would still allow you to highlight the skills your employer needs to know that you have developed.
+If you have worked other jobs, there is likely to be a relevant situation that would still allow you to highlight the skills your employer needs to know that you have developed.

-Before going for the paralegal interview, you should do a little bit of research about the people you are going to be interviewing with.
+Before going for the paralegal interview, you should use your legal research skills and do a little bit of research about the people you are going to be interviewing with.
 Even if you don’t know who the specific interviewers will be, you can do research on the firm or organization as a whole.
 Even just doing a simple Google search and reading their web page could be a great way to learn about the firm.
-If there are a news articles published about cases they have worked on, this is another good place to start.
+If there are news articles published about cases they have worked on, this is another good place to start.

-Most law firms will interview at least three people when they are looking for a new paralegal.
+Most law firms will interview at least three legal assistants when they are looking for a new paralegal.
 Even with just two competitors, if you do not stand out, you are going to fade into the background and the firm will hire someone else.

 Don’t be afraid to tell your interviewer what specifically you like about the firm and what unique skill or trait you have to offer to their firm’s culture.